EMT Certification Training in North Florida with Class and Course Info

-Four options are available to EMS students at Florida State College at Jacksonville.
-The 11-credit hour EMT - Basic technical certificate program requires that, before applying to the program, students complete the first responders course or be certified as such.
-The one-year paramedic technical certificate requires the completion of 42 credit hours of coursework and is open to students who have completed the basic EMT program.
+Four options are available to EMS students at Florida State College's campus in Jacksonville.
+The 11-credit hour EMT-Basic technical certificate program requires that, before applying to the program, students complete the first responder course or be certified as such.
+The one-year paramedic technical certificate requires the completion of 42 credit hours of coursework and is open to students who have completed the EMT-Basic program.
 Credit hours earned in the EMT and paramedic programs may be applied towards the 73-credit hour Associate in Science, EMS Technology degree.
 Finally, the Florida Coast Career Tech division of the college offers a paramedic workforce certificate, designed specifically to prepare students for the state-required certification exam.

 Gulf Coast State College

 Gulf Coast State College in Panama City offers an EMT applied technical diploma, a paramedic certificate of technology, and an A.S., EMS degree.
 The EMT diploma program requires the completion of 11 credit hours of classes.
 Admission requirements include a background check, immunization records, a physical exam, and valid CPR certification.
 Only currently certified EMTs are admitted into the 42-credit hour paramedic certificate program; preference is given to applicants with six months' or more experience in the field.
 The curriculum required by the 73-credit hour degree program includes the EMT and paramedic programs' classes as well as general education and elective coursework.